 *Having a good quality pan is important.
 The different metals used in pans distribute heat in a variety of ways.
 I’ve had the best luck with ceramic pans and also with what I use now, a Scan Pan that is made with different metals that create a non-stick surface without the teflon, and distributes heat beautifully.

-4. Pour batter from blender into even size pancakes.
-I tend to stick to a medium to small size so they’re easier to flip.
+4. Pour batter from the blender into even size pancakes.
+I tend to stick to a medium to a small size so they’re easier to flip.

 5. Cook until small bubbles begin to form on the top, and you see a slight browning when you slide your spatula beneath the pancakes.
 Flip, and cook evenly on the other side.

 I topped mine with grass fed butter and fresh berries today.
 They’re also awesome with nut butter, any kind of assorted fruit, coconut cream or Greek yogurt.

 To vary the recipe, try adding a scoop of protein powder, and/or adding a Tablespoon of cacao (dark chocolate) powder for a chocolate pancake.

 You won’t need to add any sugar, thanks to the natural sweetness of the banana.

 You can also add cacao nibs or nuts to make them crunchy.